 left: chicken foot and dumplings || right: jerk duck confit

-Located in the historic Fells Point at the corner of Thames and South Anne Street, the Point in Fells is very well known for its harbor views while enjoying delicious American fares and libations galore.
+Hands down, the best brunch in Fells Point.
+Located at the corner of Thames and South Anne Street, the Point in Fells is very well known for its harbor views while enjoying delicious American fares and libations galore.
 The first floor is your classic Fells Point bar setting with TV’s, live music as well as a game room equipped with pool and skeeball.
 Head upstairs if you’re looking for a more traditional dining area and a separate bar perfect for a brunch date.

 Follow Louie on instagram.